deanturpin/thelaststraw/readme.md

-Of particular note are ingredients such as [dry coconut](images/coconut_hisbe.jpg), [cacao nibs](images/nibs_hisbe.jpg), olive oil, [goji berries](images/goji_hisbe.jpg)o and ![plain, milk and chocolate buttons](images/chocolate_hisbe.jpg) They're only £10/Kg too, whereas Waitrose is at £15-20/Kg for a 100g bar of Green and Blacks.
+Of particular note are ingredients such as [dry coconut](images/coconut_hisbe.jpg), [cacao nibs](images/nibs_hisbe.jpg), olive oil, [goji berries](images/goji_hisbe.jpg) and plain/milk/white [chocolate buttons](images/chocolate_hisbe.jpg) They're only £10/Kg too, whereas Waitrose charges £15-20/Kg for a 100g bar of Green and Blacks.
 And you have to do something with the packaging.

 ## Taj
 All major supermarkets pack their greens in plastic but Taj offer bundles of